5 Ways to Improve Quality of Care at Your Facility

-Healthcare leaders and administrators play a vital role in patient outcomes.
-As a manager of a facility or residence, you’re likely responsible for managing infrastructure and resources, while supporting the nursing professionals on your staff.
+Healthcare leaders and administrators play a vital role in improving patient outcomes.
+As a manager of a nursing facility, you’re likely juggling several responsibilities, from allocating resources to supporting the nursing professionals on your staff.
 You know that you want to improve the quality of care in your facility, but are left with questions about how to get started.

-The idea of quality care is broad, with large- and small-scale implications.
-In this article, we’ll explain how this term is defined, why it should be a priority, and key areas of focus when implementing new initiatives at your facility or residence.
+The idea of quality healthcare is broad, with large- and small-scale implications.
+In this article, we’ll explain how this concept is measured, why it matters, and key areas of focus when implementing quality improvement initiatives at your facility.

 What Is Quality of Care in Healthcare?

-- Safe — Avoid injuring or harming patients with care that is intended to help them.
+- Safe — Avoid injuring or harming patients with care that is intended to help them by promoting a culture of safety.

 - Effective — Offer evidence-based care that achieves desired health outcomes.

-- Patient-centered — Provide care that is respectful of patient preferences, needs, and values.
+- Patient-centered — Provide care that is respectful of individual patient preferences, needs, and values.

 - Timely — Deliver care in a prompt manner, reducing wait times and delays in treatment and diagnosis.